Arden488/ef_coding_test/NOTES.md

 I spent about two hours to create styles, components and connect them together.
 Additional 30 minutes were spent to create tests.
 Another 30 minutes I used to write these notes and manually test the app.

+UPDATE: I added more functionality - quiz settings and quiz reset.
+It took about 20 mins

 ### Javascript/Typescript

 Although the role assumes Typescript knowledge I decided to stick with provided setup and use only js.
 To add TS support I would need to install additional packages, but README clearly states that "Changing how the application is bundled and run" is not expected.